jpg6453/holiday-hub/README.md

 - ```checkForm function``` checks if all fields have ```valid``` input before the send button becomes ```active```.
     - The ```.trim()``` method removes white space, so preventing a user just entering spaces.
 - As this is a front end project the button ```type``` is set to ```button```.
-- Future dev could be to handle this as a true submit event to either popultae a data base or connect up to emailJS.
+- Future dev could be to handle this as a true submit event to either populate a data base or connect up to emailJS.

 **Booking Modal**